hypertrace/hypertrace-docs-website/src/pages/deployments/ami.md

 ## Getting started with Hypertrace using AMI

 1. Go to AWS EC2 console and click on launch instance
-2. Search for hypertrace and clock on hypertrace AMI
+    - Search for hypertrace and click on hypertrace AMI.
-3. Choose instance `t2.xlarge` or `t2.2xlarge`
-4. Proceed to next steps and complete configurations for security groups and other things.
-At the end launch instance
+    - Go with default configurartions on `Instance Details` page and `add storage` page.
+    - In `security group` settings, you can only open nodeport and other ports which you want to access after checking in instance or for now you can go will `all TCP` ports open (which is not recommended in security perspective but considering this is test instance you can do that if you want.)
+    - Click on `Review and launch`
-5. Once your instance is ready.
-Ssh into it.
+2. Once your instance is ready, click on a connect button on dashboard and follow the instructions to SSH into your instance.
-6. It’s a ubuntu VM
+6. The instace you just setup is a Ubuntu VM running Hypertrace on Microk8s.
 7. Do `kubectl get services -n hypertrace`
 8. Look for hypertrace UI service.
 9. Look for nodeport of UI service which will be 5 digit one(9000:30332 in this case 30332 will be nodeport)